Timber railway lines of Western Australia: Timber industry

 The timber industry relied mostly upon the jarrah forests of the Darling Range and the karri forests of the Southwest Australia region.

 It had stages of development, depending upon government policy and support.
-The 1980s and the development of government railways assisted the industry, as well various levels of demand for jarrah and the other timbers.
-Also various labour issues in the industry, and external forces required re-thinking of the industry long before concern for over-logging and forest destruction in the later 21st century.
+The 1980s and the development of government railways assisted the industry, as did various levels of demand for jarrah and the other timbers.
+Various labour issues in the industry, and external forces, required re-thinking of the industry long before concern for over-logging and forest destruction in the 21st century.

-In many cases- timber/sawmilling/logging companies were family businesses, and as a consequence operations continued over time through family relationships, which in turn had effect on timber railway operations as well.
+In many cases, timber/sawmilling/logging companies were family businesses, and as a consequence operations continued over time through family relationships, which in turn had effect on timber railway operations.